- Mar 22, 2025

 11. Sankat Mochan Hanuman Temple:

-The Sankat Mochan Hanuman Temple in Delhi is a prominent Hindu temple dedicated to Lord Hanuman and located in a Connaught place area.
-It is considered one of the most popular destinations due to its large, imposing deity statue.
+The Sankat Mochan Hanuman Temple in Delhi is a prominent Hindu temple dedicated to Lord Hanuman and located in the Connaught Place area.
+It is considered one of the most popular destinations for its large, imposing statue of a deity.
 The main attraction is the large south-facing statue of Lord Hanuman.
 Thus, the temple is known for its vibrant rituals and is particularly famous for its ceiling frescoes, which depict scenes from the Ramayana epic.
 Visit the temple and witness the peaceful surroundings and spiritual vibes.

 Location: Indira Gandhi International Airport, Aerocity, Delhi 110037.